Deep Learning for Deepfakes Creation and Detection: A Survey: Deepfake Detection

-On the other hand, the use of a physiological signal, eye blinking, to detect deepfakes was proposed in \cite{Li2018} based on the observation that a person in deepfakes has a lot less frequent blinking than that in untampered videos.
+On the other hand, the use of a physiological signal, eye blinking, to detect deepfakes was proposed in Li et al. \cite{Li2018} based on the observation that a person in deepfakes has a lot less frequent blinking than that in untampered videos.
 A healthy adult human would normally blink somewhere between 2 to 10 seconds, and each blink would take 0.1 and 0.4 seconds.
-Deepfake algorithms, however, often use face images available online for training, which normally show people with open eyes, i.e. very few images published on the internet show people with closed eyes.
+Deepfake algorithms, however, often use face images available online for training, which normally show people with open eyes, i.e., very few images published on the internet show people with closed eyes.
 Thus, without having access to images of people blinking, deepfake algorithms do not have the capability to generate fake faces that can blink normally.
 In other words, blinking rates in deepfakes are much lower than those in normal videos.
-To discriminate real and fake videos, Li et al. \cite{Li2018} first decompose the videos into frames where face regions and then eye areas are extracted based on six eye landmarks.
-After few steps of pre-processing such as aligning faces, extracting and scaling the bounding boxes of eye landmark points to create new sequences of frames, these cropped eye area sequences are distributed into long-term recurrent convolutional networks (LRCN) \cite{Donahue2015} for dynamic state prediction.
+To discriminate real and fake videos, Li et al. \cite{Li2018} crop eye areas in the videos and distribute them into long-term recurrent convolutional networks (LRCN) \cite{Donahue2015} for dynamic state prediction.
 The LRCN consists of a feature extractor based on CNN, a sequence learning based on long short term memory (LSTM), and a state prediction based on a fully connected layer to predict probability of eye open and close state.
 The eye blinking shows strong temporal dependencies and thus the implementation of LSTM helps to capture these temporal patterns effectively.
-The blinking rate is calculated based on the prediction results where a blink is defined as a peak above the threshold of 0.5 with duration less than 7 frames.
-This method is evaluated on a data set collected from the web consisting of 49 interview and presentation videos and their corresponding fake videos generated by the deepfake algorithms.
-The experimental results indicate promising performance of the proposed method in detecting fake videos, which can be further improved by considering dynamic pattern of blinking, e.g. highly frequent blinking may also be a sign of tampering.